See Also: The Best Hotels in Amsterdam

 - Nearest Tram: Keizersgracht.

 - Area: Well-located in the heart of the historic canal ring, just 4 minutes’ walk from the lively Rembrandtplein.
-Within easy walking from the Medieval Centre and Red Light District; a 15-minute walk from the Museum Quarter, and a short tram ride from Centraal Station.
+Within easy walking from the Medieval Center and Red Light District; a 15-minute walk from the Museum Quarter, and a short tram ride from Centraal Station.
 Numerous restaurants, cafes, and shops nearby, as well as the bars and clubs off Rembrandtplein.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #4 to Keizersgracht stop, a 2-minute walk from the hotel.